hyperledger-archives/iroha-docker/README.md

 ## 4. IROHA configuration

 When you running IROHA,  you should configure `sumeragi.json` file in the `/usr/local/iroha/config` deirectory.
-Below is the simplest example of `sumeragi.conf` file for threee instances.
+Below is the simplest example of `sumeragi.conf` file for three instances.

 ``` json:sumeragi.json
 {